 Remember this verse you probably memorized at some point in your life?

 The day before my dearest friend died of breast cancer, she softly spoke to me these words, “God is good.”
 I finished her sentence with “all the time” because I had heard her say that repeatedly.
 She replied, “I don’t understand all of this.”
-And, most of the time, we just don’t understand.
-But, we’ve got to bank on God’s goodness and trust His choosing.
+Most of the time, we just don’t understand.
+But we have to rely on God’s goodness and trust His choosing.
+That is the call to dependent living.

-What is being God-dependent?
+What is dependent living?
 Human parents raise their children to be less dependent and more independent as they grow up.
 God raises His children to be less independent of Him and more dependent on Him as they grow up to maturity.

 ANYTHING that draws us closer to God and makes us depend upon Him is good for us.